-- EDU2401 Early Field Experience II, EDU3401Early Field Experience III, and EDU3405 Individual Field Experience Student is responsible for the return of all forms including the self-assessment forms and the forms completed by the classroom teacher. - Assessment forms for EDU2401 EFE II and EDU3401 EFE III from the student should be submitted to the Education Office on the last day of the experience.
-A student whose self-assessment is not in by the last day of the school year will receive an I (incomplete) for EFE II or EFE III.
+- EDU2401 Early Field Experience II, EDU3401 Early Field Experience III, and EDU3405 Individual Field Experience Student is responsible for the return of all forms including the self-assessment forms and the forms completed by the classroom teacher. - Assessment forms for EDU2401 EFE II and EDU3401 EFE III from the student should be submitted to the Education Office on the last day of the experience.
+A student whose self-assessment form is not in by the last day of the school year will receive an I (incomplete) for EFE II or EFE III.
 An incomplete becomes an NP (no pass) if the form is not returned by the closing date of summer session.
 An NP in EFE II requires that the student retake the EFE II week.
-An NP in EFE III makes the student ineligible for student teaching and requires that the student retake the EFE III week. - All EDU3405 IFE hours must be completed, documented, and received by the Education Office by the Friday after Spring Break in the year the student applies for student teaching.
+An NP in EFE III makes the student ineligible for student teaching and requires that the student retake the EFE III week. - All EDU3405 IFE hours must be completed, documented, and received by the Education Office by the Friday after spring break in the year the student applies for student teaching.
 Students whose forms are submitted after that date may not have their choices for semester or session honored in the student teaching assignments.
-If IFE is not completed by the closing date of summer session, the student will receive an NP and approval for student teaching will be withdrawn.

-- EDU3407 ECE Clinical and EDU3411 Literacy Clinical Student attendance and participation will be monitored by a college supervisor.
-These clinicals are generally completed during Year Three in opposite semesters.
-The following policies apply: - If a student fails the clinical or fails to complete the clinical, both of which would result in an NP, and the student successfully completes the three professional education courses in the language arts block (EDU3411) or completes EDU3109 Preprimary Curriculum (EDU3407), the student must repeat only the clinical.
-In such a case there would be an automatic review by the Teacher Education Committee of the student's eligibility for continuing the professional education program. - If a student fails EDU3109 Preprimary Curriculum (EDU3407) or two or three professional education courses in the block (EDU3411) and receives grades of F, the student must retake the failed courses and retake the clinical, regardless of his or her grade in the clinical. - If a student fails only one of the professional education courses in the block and receives a P in the clinical, the student does not have to retake the clinical. - If a student completes the clinical but does not receive a passing rating, a recommendation will be made by the college supervisor and cooperating teachers whether a second clinical experience term should be granted to the student.
-If granted, the time of placement for the second term will be at the discretion of the director of field experiences.
+If IFE is not completed by the closing date of summer session, the student will receive an NP and approval for student teaching will be withdrawn. - EDU3411 Literacy Clinical Student attendance and participation in the Literacy Clinical will be monitored by a college supervisor.
+The Literacy Clinical is generally completed during Year Three.
+The following policies apply: - o If a student fails the clinical or fails to complete the clinical, both of which would result in an NP, and the student successfully completes the three professional education courses in the language arts block, the student must repeat only the clinical.
+In such a case there would be an automatic review by the Teacher Education Committee of the student's eligibility for continuing the professional education program. - If a student fails two or three professional education courses in the block and receives grades of F, the student must retake the failed courses and retake the clinical, regardless of his or her grade in the clinical. - o If a student fails only one of the professional education courses in the block and receives a P in the clinical, the student does not have to retake the clinical. - If a student completes the clinical but does not receive a passing rating, a recommendation will be made by the college and cooperating teachers whether a second clinical experience term should be granted to the student.
+If granted, the time of placement for the second term will be at the discretion of the Director of Field Experiences.
 Students who receive a "No Pass" rating must make up the experience with a successful clinical term in order to graduate and to be recommended as a candidate for the teaching ministry.